-Cal-GETC Area 2 (Mathematical Concepts and Quantitative Reasoning) is met by completing a baccalaureate course in mathematics, statistics, or other quantitative disciplines4.
+Cal-GETC Area 2 (Mathematical Concepts and Quantitative Reasoning) is met by completing a transfer-level4 course in mathematics, statistics, or other quantitative disciplines5.
 An approved course will have its primary purpose and content focused on mathematics and quantitative reasoning.
 Additionally, courses approved to fulfill this requirement must address students' ability to develop, present, use, and critique quantitative arguments.
-For example, a course in statistics must emphasize the mathematical basis of statistics, including probability theory and estimation, application and interpretation, uses and misuses, and the analysis and criticism of statistical arguments in public discourse.
+For example, a course in statistics must emphasize the mathematical basis of statistics, including probability theory, estimation, applications, and interpretation.

-Thus, Symbolic Logic, Computer Programming and survey courses are generally deemed unacceptable to fulfill the Mathematical Concepts and Quantitative Reasoning requirement.
+Symbolic Logic and Computer Programming courses are generally deemed unacceptable to fulfill the Cal-GETC Subject Area 2 requirement.